MethScope-Tutorial

 .cg file into a sample-by-MRMP matrix.

-# Paths to your .cg and .cm files
+# Paths to the GitHub example .cg file and mouse brain .cm reference

 | Sample | P1 | P2 | P3 | P4 | P5 | P6 | P7 | P8 | P9 |